Gamma Delphini: Physical properties

 The stellar classification of γ1 Delphini is F7V, which matches an F-type main-sequence star with a yellow-white hue.
 It is about 1.8 billion years old and is spinning with a projected rotational velocity of 7.8 km/s.
 The star has 1.6 times the mass and 2.6 times the radius of the Sun.
 It is radiating 10 times the Sun's luminosity from its photosphere at an effective temperature of 6,295 K.

 The brighter component, γ2 Delphini, has an orange hue with a class of K1IV.
 Being the more massive star of the pair, it is the more evolved star and is currently on the subgiant branch.
 It has double the mass of the Sun but has expanded to over eight times the Sun's radius.
 The star is radiating 33 times the luminosity of the Sun at 4,798 K. It is spinning with a projected rotational velocity of 3.6 km/s.
 The star displays a radial acceleration with a periodicity of 1.44 years, which may be the effect of an orbiting companion.

 The system is a source of X-ray emission with high probability.

-Possible planetary system
+Search for planets

 In 1999, the presence of a planetary companion was inferred around Gamma2 Delphini as one possible explanation for the radial velocity variations.
 Such a planet would have a minimum mass of 0.7 Jupiter masses, orbital period of 1.44 years and separation of nearly 1.5 astronomical units (almost the orbital separation of Mars from the Sun).
 The planetary candidate has not been confirmed.
 McDonald Observatory researches have set mass limits for potential planetary companions in orbit around the star Gamma2 Delphini.